 Consequently, every agent adjusts its opinion in period t + 1 by taking a weighted average of the opinions of the rest of agents.
 When t tends to infinity, consensus of opinions are formed (so finally there are just a few opinions shared by clusters of agents), which can also be represented visually.
-Conversely, what we want to accomplish in our particular scenario is to use these opinions as a way to represent a detected anomaly by a given agent that is installed within the network, so that similar values (provoked by the same threats) converge the most critically affected areas from a high-level perspective (and the severity of such attacks) can be ultimately located.
+Conversely, what we want to accomplish in our particular scenario is to represent anomalies detected by some of the agents installed within the network, so that clusters of agents returning similar high values (provoked by the same threats) correspond to critically affected areas from a high-level perspective.

-One aspect that needs to be clarified is the assignment of weight among agents: for simplicity, for a given agent, we assume that the weight value assign to its neighbors is uniformly divided into those agents whose opinion is very close to its one (we establish a epsilon value of 0.2 of deviation between both values).
+One aspect that needs to be clarified is the assignment of weight among agents: for simplicity, for a given agent, we assume that the weight value assigned to its neighbors is uniformly divided into those agents whose opinion is very close to its own value (we establish a epsilon value of 0.2 of deviation between both opinions).
 This models the fact that agents close to each other with the same degree of anomaly are likely to be detecting the same threat in their surroundings.

-In order to successfully apply this concept of a multi-agent algorithm to the context of anomaly detection in an industrial setting, there are various questions that need to be further addressed: i) who can play the role of agents within the industrial network, considering that there should be as many logical agents as nodes within the network (|V| in our case); ii) how each anomaly can be represented as an opinion held by an agent, and how to retrieve such anomaly values; and iii) how the attacks affect the persistence and the anomaly detection, depending on their severity and the criticality of the victim nodes, which influences the persistence and the application of the opinion dynamics.
+In order to successfully apply this concept of a multi-agent algorithm to the context of anomaly detection in an industrial setting, there are various questions that need to be further addressed: i) who can play the role of agents within the industrial network, considering that there should be as many virtual agents as nodes within the network (|V| in our case); ii) how each anomaly can be represented as an opinion held by an agent, and how to retrieve such anomaly values; and iii) how the attacks affect the persistence and the anomaly detection, depending on their severity and the criticality of the victim nodes, which influences the persistence and the application of the Opinion Dynamics.
 These questions will be reviewed and answered in Section 3 through the analysis of real-word APTs and existing defense mechanisms and architectures.
+Finally, Section 6 will show the implementation of a proof of concept using this approach on a real industrial scenario.